 - The Vancouver International Comedy Festival, featuring Janeane Garofalo

 - The International Burlesque Festival

 - The Live Theatre musical stage show Pink Floyd The Wall

 - Local musicians, and fashion shows

-- Cult Classics every Friday at 11pm.
+- Cult Classics every Friday at midnight.
 This is your chance to see your old favorites on the big screen.
 The late night crowd comes for the live hosts and pre-show entertainment as well as the thrill of dressing up in a party like atmosphere.
-We screen 35mm prints (when available).

 - Screenings of local independent filmmakers.